 - Unlike most of Asia, Singapore’s water is drinkable straight from the tap and food hygiene standards are excellent.
 The National Environment Agency tightly regulates the industry and gives each food premise a grade based on its hygiene which they must display in a prominent place.
 You can read more here.

-Chicken Rice is Singapore’s national dish and on first appearance seems simple enough.
-However, looks can be deceiving – on sampling your first bites, your taste buds will detect that this is not just poached chicken served on steamed rice.
+Chicken Rice is Singapore’s national dish and one it is probably most famous for.
+On first appearance Chicken Rice seems simple enough.
+However, looks can be deceiving – on sampling your first bites of this Singaporean food, your taste buds will detect that this is not just poached chicken served on steamed rice.